SWIFT Teacher Training

 Work with external groups and advisory bodies to stay updated with market practices and issue management.

 We use inclusive imagery on our website and identify pronouns in our emails.
-Our commitment to DEI is evident in our interview approach and next steps.

 Allocate trainees into schools where they will be safe and supported